 Truth is often qualified.
 There are scientific truths, religious truths, and even mathematical truths.
 We seem to believe that there are multiple levels of truth, a kind of hierarchy of truth, where some claims are more true than others.
 By dependence alone we can say that mathematics is more true than, say, physics, which is more true than chemistry, which is more true than biology, and so on all the way into a postmodern humanities class that denies the existence of truth and hierarchies (if you’re the bottom of the truth hierarchy, you’d probably hate hierarchies too).

 We act as if all the qualified truths point to something beyond us, something transcendent, a meta truth, or even better: a universal truth.
 To Nietzsche’s point, we might as well just call it “Divine”.

 Let’s take a tangent and consider the following conjecture: If some truths are more universal than others, then we can (by definition) compare truths, which means we can (by definition) sort truth, which means we can quantify truth.
 To my knowledge, no serious effort has ever been made to quantify truth, yet it is the inevitable consequence of the near universally agreed upon notion that some truths are more universal than others.

 Historically, geometric models of nature were far too complex and chaotic to represent mathematically.
 Yet today, mathematics does quantify these chaotic systems through Fractal Geometry.
 It stands to reason that we can analogously quantify truth.
 The vagaries of truth are no more chaotic than nature itself.

 To understand Fractal Geometry, let’s start with the square-root of negative one.

 Unfortunately, there is no square-root of -1.
-You can’t multiply two numbers and have the answer be -1.
+You can’t multiply a number to itself and have the answer be -1.
 Yet we can pretend, we can pretend there exists a square-root of -1.
 We can imagine an entire number line where the square-root of -1 exists.